islandproblem/islandproblem/faq.md

 ## Isn't this just instrumental convergence?

 Sort of.
 It's more like instrumental *divergence*.
 You start at the island, and you *diverge* to the ocean.
 This is also the default process.
 It's like a concentration gradient.
-You go from a high concetration of extra steps to accommodate humans, to a low concentration of extra steps.
-This forces AGIs off the island.
+You go from a high concentration of extra steps that accommodate humans, to a low concentration of extra steps.
+This underlying physical structure creates a "slope" that inevitably leads AGIs to drift "downhill" on a path of least resistance — leading them off our "island" and towards the "ocean" of more-optimal systems.

 ## How does this relate to alignment?

 The Island Problem is like the hard problem of alignment.
-Even if we create an aligned and supremely ethical AGI, it is still built on top of physics, and so the vast space of non-human physical systems will always be eating at it from underneath.
+Even if we create an aligned and supremely ethical AGI, it is still built on top of physics, and so the vast space of non-human physical systems will always be eating at alignment from underneath.

 ## What is the official acronym of the Island Problem?